Mahindra & Mahindra Financial Services Limited

 Mahindra & Mahindra Financial Services Limited (MMFSL) is an Indian rural non-banking financial company headquartered in Mumbai.
 It is amongst the top tractor financers in India, with 1000+ offices across the country.

 Mahindra Finance started on 1 January 1991, as Maxi Motors Financial Services Limited.
 They received the certificate of commencement of business on 19 February 1991.
 On 3 November 1992, Mahindra Finance changed their name to Mahindra & Mahindra Financial Services Limited.
 Mahindra Finance is registered with the Reserve Bank of India as an asset finance, deposit taking NBFC.

-In 1993 it commenced financing M&M utility vehicles and in 1995 started its first branch outside Mumbai, in Jaipur.
+In 1993, it commenced financing M&M utility vehicles, and in 1995 started its first branch outside Mumbai, in Jaipur.
 The company began financing non-M&M vehicles in 2002 and got into the business of financing commercial vehicles and construction equipment in 2009.
-In 2011 they had a joint venture with Rabobank subsidiary for tractor financing in the US and consolidated the product portfolio by introducing small and medium enterprises (SME) financing.
+In 2011, they had a joint venture with a Rabobank subsidiary for tractor financing in the US and consolidated the product portfolio by introducing small and medium enterprises (SME) financing.